-It has been a number of weeks now since I reunited with an old friend, a canny fellow who operates under a guise: The Lecherous Bandit.
-All was going swimmingly and Keeper was beginning to find his feet once more in a life which had felt borrowed for the previous two months.
-I had been mirthfully on auto-pilot, lurching from one day to the next with no real inkling as to where it would ultimately lead.
+It has been a number of moons since I reunited with an old friend, a canny fellow who operates under a guise: The Lecherous Bandit.
+All was going swimmingly and I was beginning to find my feet once more in a life which had felt borrowed for the previous two months.
+I had been operating on auto-pilot, lurching from one day to the next, with no real inkling as to where it would ultimately lead.
 And then there was he.

-An unassuming fellow, around my height and mass index, Bandit also shares another common bond with Keeper.
+An unassuming fellow, around my height and mass index, Bandit also shares another common bond with me.
 He’s utterly ridiculous, borderline genius but as mad as a tanked-up Hatter.
-I made the terminal error of attempting ingestion and soon wished I hadn’t.
-Everything had just begun to make a little sense, I woke up each morning feeling as though a little more of me had been returned and the loitering vultures around me had been replaced by tuneful jaybirds.
+I made the terminal error of suggesting a chat and soon wished I hadn’t.
+Everything had just started to make a little sense, I woke up each morning feeling as though a little more of me had been returned and the loitering vultures around me had been replaced by tuneful jaybirds.

-Within ten minutes of conversation I was seeing only emus…in pink pokadot leg warmers no less.
-The sturdy walls I had constructed around me started to crumble, bleak Autumn vistas were replaced with lurid polystyrene palaces and I began to pander for jelly and peanut butter bagels on a bed of otter-wing salad.
-It then dawned on me that he had once again breached my defenses and was nestled in around my cerebral cortex, vomiting madness like an unhinged fly, and proceeding to trample it in with his cloven hooves.
+Within ten minutes of conversation I was seeing only emus, in pink polka dot leg warmers no less.
+The sturdy walls I had constructed around me started to crumble, bleak Autumn vistas were replaced with lurid polystyrene palaces, and I began to pander for jelly and peanut butter bagels on a bed of otter-wing salad.
+It then dawned on me that he had once again breached my defenses and was nestled in around my cerebral cortex, vomiting madness like an unhinged house fly, and proceeding to trample it in with his cloven hooves.

 Bastard sank every last one of my Battleships and then had the audacity to challenge me to a round of Whack-a-Mole, double or nothing.
 I recall feeling smug as I had twice been county champion at The Mole Games back in ’62 and my record of 47 moles was still unchallenged to the day.
 I excepted his invitation and briskly stripped down to one sock as I prepared to grab that rubber mallet one last time.